publiccodenet/about/activities/codebase-stewardship/activities.md

 * [quality](#quality)
 * [support](#support)

-This page serves to explain what kind of activites are done per domain and provide wayfinding to them.
+This page serves to explain what kind of activites are done per domain.

 ## Stewardship at the codebase level